Milnor fibre boundary of a non-isolated surface singularity

-We make this fact more precise in this subsection.
+We make this fact more precise in the next paragraphs.

-Consider the graph $\gc$ (as it is given by a resolution procedure, or by a geometric construction, {\em unmodified} by Assumption B), which satisfies Assumption A.

-We start with the claim that $\gc$ has no {\em vanishing 2--loops}.
-Indeed, such a loop can be supported neither by a vertex of $\gce$ (because of Assumption A (\ref{re:w2})), nor by a vertex of $\Gamma_{\C,j}^2$, because $\Gamma_{\C,j}$ is a tree by (\ref{prop:cov}).

-The same argument shows that any connected subgraph of $\gc$, with the property that all its edges are {\em vanishing 2--edges}, is a {\it tree}.
+\begin{lemma} If $V_g$ has at most an isolated singularity then there is no cutting edge of $\gc$ which is simultaneously a vanishing 2--edge and both its end--vertices are non--arrowheads. \ix{cutting edge} \end{lemma} \begin{proof} Assume that we have such an edge; consider the corresponding intersection point of $\C$ and the local equation around it as in \ref{summary}: $f\circ r|_{U_p}=uv^{m'}$ and $g\circ r|_{U_p}=w^\nu$, with $m'>1$.
+Then the local component $u=0$ is in the strict transform of $V_f$.
+Since along the local component $w=0$ only $g$ is vanishing, and $V_g$ has an isolated singularity, we get that $w=0$ is situating in the strict transform of $V_g$ (otherwise $w=0$ would be contained in an exceptional divisor which is above the origin, but along such a divisor $f\circ r$ is also vanishing).
+But then we have a compact curve in the intersection of the strict transforms of $V_f$ and $V_g$, which is not possible. \end{proof}

+Consider again the graph $\gc$, as it is given by a certain resolution, and {\em unmodified} by the blowing up procedure \ref{re:w3}.
+Thus it may not even satisfy Assumption B. Nevertheless, for simplicity of the discussion, \ix{Assumption B} we assume that it has no cutting edge which is simultaneously a vanishing 2--edge and both its end vertices are non--arrowheads.
+(We believe that this condition is always automatically satisfied.
+If $V_g$ has at most an isolated singularity this is guaranteed by \ref{lem:vancut}). \ix{cutting edge}

-Let $\gbk$ be a maximal connected subgraph of $\gc$ with only non--arowhead vertices and vanishing 2--edges connecting them.
-(In particular, $\gbk$ has no edges supporting arrowheads).
-As we already proved, it is a tree.
+Consider a maximal connected subgraph $\gbk$ of $\gc$ with only non-arrowhead vertices and such that all its edges are {\em vanishing 2--edges} connecting these vertices.
+In particular, $\gbk$ has no edges supporting arrowheads.
+Such a subgraph is supported either by $\gce$ or by $\gck$.
+If it is a subgraph of $\gce$ then it has only one vertex.
+In the other case it might have several vertices.
+Since $\Gamma_{\C,j}$ is a tree by \ref{tree},